Jerusalem News Syndicate

-Jewish News Syndicate (JNS) is a news agency and wire service that primarily covers Jewish and Israeli-related topics and news.
-While officially nonpartisan, compared to its larger and older competitor, the Jewish Telegraphic Agency, JNS is considered to be more conservative and hawkish.
+The Jerusalem News Syndicate (JNS), formerly the Jewish News Syndicate, is an American news agency that primarily covers Jewish and Israeli-related topics and news.

+Launched in 2011, JNS is considered to be more conservative and hawkish than its competitor the Jewish Telegraphic Agency.
+In 2026, JNS changed its name to the Jerusalem News Syndicate.

 History

-The wire service was launched in September 2011 with an exclusive U.S. distribution deal with free Israeli daily Israel Hayom.
+The news agency was launched in September 2011 with an exclusive U.S. distribution deal with free Israeli daily Israel Hayom.
 It is published by Russel Pergament and Joshua Katzen.
 Its editor-in-chief is American journalist Jonathan S. Tobin.
+Pergament criticized the Jewish Telegraphic Agency (JTA) for allegedly being insufficiently supportive of Israel in its coverage, particularly on Israel's attack on the MV Mavi Marmara in 2010.

-By 2013, JNS was growing quicker, which the left-leaning Jewish newspaper The Forward crediting JNS's pro-Israel perspective and cheaper price point compared to its much larger and older competitor, the Jewish Telegraphic Agency (JTA), which is considered the "Associated Press of Jewish media".
+By 2013, JNS was growing faster, with the Jewish newspaper The Forward crediting JNS's pro-Israel perspective and lower price compared to JTA, which is considered "the Associated Press of Jewish media."
 The wire employed five staff members.
 Approximately 40 new outlets used JNS, compared to 88 outlets using JTA.
 Subscribers to JNS paid between $400 to $700 per month, with the first year free, for access to the wire service.
 In 2015, JNS had between 40 and 55 newspapers, with a third in the free trial period.
 The editor-in-chief until 2016 was Jacob Kamaras.

 JNS won its first two Rockower Awards in 2019.
-Since then it has won awards each year as of 2024.
+Since then, it has won awards every year, winning a record 11 in 2024.
 JNS has broken stories later reported by Al Jazeera English, the Jewish Telegraphic Agency and the Jewish Journal.
 JNS distributed the Dry Bones comic strip previously carried by the Jerusalem Post.

+On 21 June, 2026, JNS CEO and Jerusalem Bureau Chief Alex Traiman announced that JNS would change its name from Jewish News Snydicate to Jerusalem News Syndicate.
+The change was formally announced on 2 July 2026 on an X post further stating that "For JNS, that city is the Jewish State’s eternal capital, Jerusalem."